retroredge/pgzero-games/eagle-bug-shooter/README.md

-# Fruit Monkey
+# Eagle Bug Shooter

 A simple [Python](https://www.python.org/) / [Pygame Zero](https://pygame-zero.readthedocs.io/) game.

 ![Title screen](./images/screen-shot.png?raw=true "Title screen")

-This game was written to demonstrate a very simple one screen game to a friend's son.
+This game was written to demonstrate a very simple vertical scrolling shooter game to a friend's son.
 The code is a simple, procedural Python script.
 There are no classes, this is deliberate to keep things easy for a beginner to understand.

 ## Requirements